Androgenetic Alopecia: What You Should Know

 Additionally, a study published in the Journal of the American Academy of Dermatology also reported a strong association between severe COVID-19 infection and androgenetic alopecia.
 It’s called the “Gabrin sign.”

 Also, keep in mind that not having hair due to androgenetic alopecia can make your skin more vulnerable to injuries and sunburns.
-So, you need to be careful in regard to that.
+Therefore, you need to be careful about that as well.

 Can Androgenetic Alopecia Be Cured?